mgaughan1/mgnaturephotos/pages/about.md

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This is a collection representing bits of nature on a rural acreage in Rose Hill, IA.
+The photos were taken in 2023 and 2024 throughout many seasons.
+This collection includes:

 - a CSV of collection metadata
-- a folder of JPG images or PDF documents
+- 15 JPG images of nature

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).